The 7 Best Waterproof iPod/MP3 Players for Swimming in 2019

 The SYRYN MP3 player is also build to the rugged IPX-8 specifications and rated for at least 10’ of submersion.

-A 90-day warranty is provided for the Swimbuds and a 1-year warranty for the SYRYN MP3 player.
+A 1-year warranty is provided for the Swimbuds and the SYRYN MP3 player.

-Customer support is rated very good, so definitely reach out if you have any issues with this product in the first year.
+Customer support is rated very well, so definitely reach out if you have any issues with this product in the first year.

 Getting a tight seal with waterproof earbuds is important, so it is worth taking the time to establish a proper fit with the Swimbuds headphones.